March 12, 2026 (3mo ago)

 app.listen(3000);

-Your webhook receiver must return a 200 status within a few seconds.
-If it takes too long, the sender will retry -- and now you're processing the same event twice.
+Return 200 within a few seconds.
+If your receiver takes too long, the sender times out and retries — now you're processing the same event twice.
 Accept the payload, acknowledge receipt, then process asynchronously.

-Express's JSON parser modifies the body.
+Express's JSON parser modifies the bytes.
 If you verify the HMAC against the parsed-and-re-stringified body, the signatures won't match.
 Always capture the raw bytes before parsing.
+The express.raw({ type: 'application/json' }) middleware handles this.

-HMAC-SHA256 signature verification is the standard method for authenticating webhook payloads.
-The OWASP Foundation lists unsigned webhooks as a common API security misconfiguration affecting 40% of web applications they audit.
-Without signature verification, anyone who discovers your webhook URL can send forged events.
+HMAC-SHA256 is the standard method for authenticating webhook payloads.
+Without signature verification, anyone who discovers your webhook URL can send forged events — triggering false alerts, fake rollbacks, or bogus incident records.

 The verification flow works in four steps:

 When you register a webhook endpoint, the platform generates a shared secret.
-Both sides know this secret.
-It never travels in the webhook payload itself.
+Both sides know it.
+It never appears in the webhook payload itself.
+Store it as an environment variable — never commit it to source control.

-The sender creates an HMAC-SHA256 hash of the request body using the shared secret.
-Most platforms also include a timestamp to prevent replay attacks.
-The signature is sent in an HTTP header:
+The sender creates an HMAC-SHA256 hash of a message composed of the timestamp and request body, separated by a period: {timestamp}.{body}.
+The signature is sent in an HTTP header alongside the timestamp:

-Your receiver computes the same HMAC using the same secret and the raw request body.
-If the computed signature matches the one in the header, the payload is authentic and hasn't been tampered with.
+Your receiver computes the same HMAC using the shared secret and the raw request body.
+If the computed signature matches the header, the payload is authentic and hasn't been tampered with:

 function verifyWebhookSignature(secret, payload, signature, timestamp) {